 Solvency II: PRA Issues Consultation Paper on Modelling of Volatility Adjustment

-Although Solvency II is now well and truly in force, the Prudential Regulation Authority (PRA) continues to publish a number of consultations into Solvency II.
+Although Solvency II is now well and truly in force, the Prudential Regulation Authority (PRA) continues to publish several consultations into Solvency II.
 The topics of the consultations have ranged from regulatory reporting to changes to the external audit requirement for parts of the Solvency and Financial Condition Report (SFCR).

-On 11th April the PRA released a consultation paper (CP) that proposes revisions to the modelling of the volatility adjustment (VA).
+On 11th April, the PRA released a consultation paper (CP) that proposes revisions to the volatility adjustment (VA) modeling.
 Here’s an overview of what it covers.

-This paper is primarily intended for UK Solvency II firms as well as the Society of Lloyd’s and its managing agents.
+This paper is primarily intended for UK Solvency II firms, the Society of Lloyd’s, and its managing agents.

 It is also of interest to any firms that:

 - will look for volatility adjustment approval, either now or in the future; and